ucsb-cs184-f23/pj-android-02/team/LEARNING.md

 ### Luke
 I've done work with web development and UI testing/QC on iOS (XCUITest) and Android (Espresso) apps.
 I'm looking to learn more about building mobile apps using Kotlin.

+### Cyril
+I am somewhat familiar with web development, and have played around with Android Studio before (used Java, not Kotlin).
+Looking forward to learning more about making mobile apps (especially more intricate and complex ones) and learning new languages like Kotlin.